tdda/tdda/tdda/referencetest/examples/README.md

     or:

+        cd pytest
-        pytest pytest/test_using_referencepytest.py
+        pytest
+        cd ..

-    The tests should all pass.
+    The tests should pass.
+(There are two of them.)

-Step 3:
+Step 2:

-    Make a substantive change to the generation code in the generate_string function in `generators.py` to change the HTML output.
-See doc strings inside to see how to make the tests fail.
+    Make a one or more changes to the generation code in the generate_string function in `generators.py` to change the HTML output.
+    Specifically, try changing the title in <h1> ... </h1>
+    in some way (e.g. to upper case) in the generate_string function..

     The test should then fail and suggest a diff command to run to see the difference.